Strategic Measures: Toward New Measurement for a Sustainable, Knowledge Economy

-“But the case study also had positive effects for regular students.
-In the next accounting course—taken an average of two years later…students who had worked through the case study scored noticeably higher on this first exam.”
+“But the case study also had positive effects on regular students.
+In the next accounting course—taking an average of two years later…students who had worked through the case study scored noticeably higher on this first exam.”

 C students, they report, scored 12 points higher.
 In the case of C students, it was two years before the new method was proven to be of value.
 Was the educator recognized for this achievement?
 I would guess that in some way, perhaps, not systematically.
 Perhaps they were compensated anecdotally because the system doesn’t measure success over long periods of time at the individual performer level.

 This idea of a time delay to realize value is not just constrained to consulting and education.
 Financial rewards for everything from managing a merger to delivering health care, to investment advice, to marketing and advertising, include the need for time delays as part of their measures.
 And the true value of the work in those areas, and many others, can be determined only after exiting the processing and using a separate process to understand the impact of those other processes.